 Strategies for Interview Success

-Posted by Invercargill Resume on 28 Sep 2024
+Posted by Invercargill Resume on 15 Apr 2025

-It doesn’t have to be the situation.
+This doesn’t need to be the situation.

-It’s all in body language
+It’s all in the body language

 Prepare questions

-"Does the company have any major projects in the pipeline in the present"
+"Does the company has any major projects going on right now"

 Be aware of your salary expectations